YOU ARE EXPLORING

 Kristin A. La Fortune, MD

-Adjunct Clinical Assistant Professor of Pathology & Laboratory Medicine, IU School of Medicine-Evansville
+Assistant Professor of Clinical Pathology & Laboratory Medicine

 Dr. Kristin La Fortune, M.S., M.D. completed her undergraduate education at the University of Wisconsin-Madison in Biomedical Engineering.
 She was awarded the National Science Foundation (NSF) Graduate Research Fellowship to complete her Master of Science degree in Biomedical Engineering with a research emphasis in tissue engineering.
 She also interned at Kimberly-Clark Corporation with a focus on claims substantiation for consumable products.